-- There are four biodiversity hotspots in India among world's 35 hotspots.
-(East Himalaya, West Ghats, India-Burma, Nicobar) - There are many protection areas in India.
-(102 National Parks, 515 Wildlife Sanctuaries) - Capacity development of Forest Department is essential in order to preserve sustainable biodiversity and harmonious environment.
+- There are four biodiversity hotspots in India among world's 35 hotspots (East Himalaya, West Ghats, India-Burma, Nicobar).
+The number of endangered species is increasing due to environmental pressure and human's intervention. - There are many protection areas in India (102 National Parks, 515 Wildlife Sanctuaries) and these areas need to be conserved with associated ecosystem services. - Capacity development of Forest Department needs to be strengthen essentially in order to preserve sustainable biodiversity and harmonious environment.